shailikapoor/fusegit/README.md

 --------------
 `FUSE` is in the name, so we are obviously using it.
 This means that the file system is in user space.
 This is a prototype version and we want to keep things simple.
+We use version `2.9.2`.

 `libgit2` will be used to get the Git functionality.
 This library is still under active development.
 I hope we don't end up requiring a feature which is still under development.
 This is a risk we might have to take right now.
+We use version `0.17.0`.

 Please see the [wiki](http://github.com/varun729/fusegit/wiki) to track the progress.